1) Plant History & General Information

 - Region of Origin: China, Colombia, India, Myanmar, Nepal, Pakistan, Thailand, Vietnam

 - Type: Beautiful & Useful

-- General History: Camel’s Foot Tree is a very popular ornamental tree in subtropical and tropical climates, grown for its scented flowers and also used as food item in South Asian cuisine.
-In the Neotropics, it can be used to attract hummingbirds—such as sapphire-spangled emerald (Amazilia lactea),glittering-bellied emerald (Chlorostilbon lucidus), or white-throated hummingbird (Leucochloris albicollis)—into gardens and parks.
-On the other hand, in some areas it has become naturalized and invasive.
+- General History: Camel’s Foot Tree is a very popular ornamental tree in subtropical and tropical climates, grown for its scented flowers and also used as a food item in South Asian cuisine.
+In the Neotropics, it can be used to attract hummingbirds—such as Sapphire-spangled emerald (Amazilia lactea), Glittering-bellied emerald (Chlorostilbon lucidus), or white-throated hummingbird (Leucochloris albicollis)—into gardens and parks.
+On the other hand, in some areas, it has become naturalized and invasive.

 2) Plant Uses:

 - As Food: Kachnar is widely used as an ingredient in many Pakistani and Indian recipes.
 Traditional kachnar curry is prepared using kachnar buds, yogurt, onions and native Pakistani Indian spices which is delicious and good for health.
 It blooms in early winter and spring in India.
 The buds being consumed as a vegetable

 - Animal Fodder: Leaves make good fodder and are greedily eaten by sheep, goats, and cattle.
 The average annual fodder yield per tree is 15-20 kg of dry matter.

 - As Medicine: